 - Ethical cases for students (in course guides ©2016 and later)

 - Briefings for selected, particularly challenging, performance indicators, including teacher-directed information and student handouts

 “Course Guides have provided new and veteran Wisconsin marketing/business educators with the strategic roadmap to be successful in their classroom.
-Some educators have used the full Course Guide to expand their program offerings; whereas, other educators have strategically implemented the Course Guide’s project-based activities and rubrics.”
+Some educators have used the full Course Guide to expand their program offerings; whereas, other educators have strategically implemented the Course Guide’s project-based activities.”